sean-gugler/DeathmazeFairPlay/SPOILERS.md

 Since the jar's original location is now vacant, I placed one of the pieces of the golden key there.

+* Elevator reveals

+The disappointing elevator trap on level 5 (seen it, ho hum) now has a purpose.
+Opening the doors reveals a hint as to which keyhole is the correct one.
+But the way I phrased it can also be read as a simple taunt, daring the player to enter, when of course it's yet another deathtrap.

+It came in handy later to re-use the new mechanic of revealing something behind opening doors, too. (see below)

 * End game area extended

 There was a ton of custom code to manage the end game sequence.
 Most of that was probably to disallow behaviors they hadn't or didn't want to fully test.
 I ripped it all out and pared down that special mode to its bare minimum.

 I retained the "pillar of salt", but invoked it only if the player turned back towards the keyhole entrance, rather than for taking any action that deviated from the tightly-scripted final sequence of moves.
 The elevator is now a one-unit chamber containing the final riddle.
 Instead of a weirdly-personified narrator asking the question, which was inconsistent with the rest of the game's voice, I wrote the riddle on the wall.
 And instead of making the answer a custom verb, I employed the otherwise-unused "Say" mechanic.

+* Finale artwork

+The ending is now more satisfying with a pictorial reward.
+Also, I added one last jump scare before the final reveal, just for kicks.
+Upon saying the monster's name, the ground begins to shake, as if you'd summoned him back from the grave.
+But no, it's just the exit doors rumbling open.
+Heh heh.

 Finally, instead of locking up the machine upon winning, I exit back to the operating system, same as when a player answers "No" to the "Play Again?" prompt.